marcelmazon/rosicrucian-literature/en/books/blavatsky-and-the-secret-doctrine.md

 was the cradle of the first man, and will be the dwelling of the last divine mortal Chaya as a re- pository for the future seeds of humanity.

-This
-sacred land has
-in
-its
-center
-Mount
-Meru,
-78 BLAVATSKY AND THE
-whose roots are in the Himalayan chain; from the peak of this sacred mountain—which forms the axis of the earth—there is a continuous flow
+This sacred land has in its center Mount Meru, whose roots are in the Himalayan chain; from the peak of this sacred mountain—which forms the axis of the earth—there is a continuous flow